paras9o9/HobbyFi-Intent-Classifier/HobbyFi_Copilot_Report.md

                                     → [WRITE path] → Action Agent → Guardrail Checks → Approval Workflow (suspend) → Vendor Approves → Tool Execution → Audit Log → Response
 ```

-This design keeps the LLM's role narrow (intent understanding, entity extraction, natural language generation) while all business-critical logic — data access, mutation, and approval — remains in code, which is easier to test, audit, and reason about than a single agent generating and executing SQL directly.
+This design keeps the LLM's role narrow (intent understanding, entity extraction, natural language generation) while all business-critical logic, data access, mutation, and approval, remains in code, which is easier to test, audit, and reason about than a single agent generating and executing SQL directly.

 ---